Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Proposed Methods: PVAE PVAE-BERT

 \subsection{Language Variational Autoencoder}

-The language VAE accepts as input one-hot encoded words of a description and is responsible for reproducing the original description.
+The language VAE accepts as input one-hot encoded matrix of a description word by word in the case of the PVAE or the complete description altogether for PVAE-BERT, and for both the PVAE and PVAE-BERT, is responsible for reproducing the original description.
 It consists of an encoder, a decoder and latent layers (in the bottleneck) where latent representations are extracted via sampling.
-The language encoder embeds a description of length $N$, $(x_{1}, x_{2}, ..., x_{N})$, into two fixed-dimensional vectors $z_{\text{mean}}$ and $z_{\text{sigma}}$ as follows:
+For the PVAE, the language encoder embeds a description of length $N$, $(x_{1}, x_{2}, ..., x_{N})$, into two fixed-dimensional vectors $z_{\text{mean}}$ and $z_{\text{sigma}}$ as follows:

-where $h_{t}$ and $c_{t}$ are the hidden and cell state of the LSTM at time step $t$, respectively, and $\mathcal{N}$ is a Gaussian distribution. $h_{0}$ and $c_{0}$ are set as zero vectors, while $\mu$ and $\sigma$ are set as 0 and 0.1, respectively. $z_{\text{lang}}$ is the latent representation of a description. $\text{LSTM}$ here, and in the following, is a peephole LSTM \cite{sak2014long} following the implementation of Yamada et al. \cite{yamada2018paired}.
+where $h_{t}$ and $c_{t}$ are the hidden and cell state of the LSTM at time step $t$, respectively, and $\mathcal{N}$ is a Gaussian distribution. $h_{0}$ and $c_{0}$ are set as zero vectors, while $\mu$ and $\sigma$ are 0 and 0.1, respectively. $z_{\text{lang}}$ is the latent representation of a description. $\text{LSTM}$ here, and in the following, is a peephole LSTM \cite{sak2014long} following the implementation of Yamada et al. \cite{yamada2018paired}.
+The language input is represented in one-hot encoded matrices, whose rows represent the sequence of input words and columns represent every word that is in the vocabulary.
+In each row, only one cell is 1 and the rest are 0, which determines the word that is given to the model at that time step.

+For PVAE-BERT, we replace the LSTM language encoder with the pretrained BERT-base model and, following the implementation by Devlin et al. \cite{devlin2019bert}, tokenise the descriptions accordingly with the subword-based tokeniser WordPiece \cite{wu2016google}.

 The language decoder generates a sequence by recursively expanding $z_{\text{lang}}$:

 where $\text{soft}$ denotes the softmax activation function. $y_{0}$ is the first symbol indicating the beginning of the sentence, hence the $<$BOS$>$ tag.